4 Embarrassing Menopause Symptoms NO ONE Talks About (And what to do!)

 The best way to deal with vaginal itching is using a topical vaginal estrogen to thicken up the tissue and make it a friendly environment for lactobacillus acidophilus to move in and protect you.
 In the meantime, coconut oil can help soothe the tissues and has an antimicrobial, antifungal effect.

-And the fourth most embarrassing menopausal problem is pruritis.
+And the fourth most embarrassing menopausal problem is pruritus.
 As your estrogen starts to fall, your nerves become more sensitive.
 You also have spikes in cortisol, which can cause you to get itchy, and even develop rashes, like urticaria.
 The constant itching can be quite disturbing.
 Making sure again that your progesterone levels are well balanced can help with pruritus.

 Antihistamines can provide temporary relief but they can be a little drying so be sure to moisturize your skin daily especially after a bath.
 A good moisturizer can make a big difference in the itching as well.